awsdocs/amazon-connect-admin-guide/doc_source/turn-by-turn-transcript.md

 1. Scan for [sentiment emojis](#sentiment-emojis) to quickly identify a part for the transcript you want to read or listen to\.

 1. Choose the timestamp to jump to that part of the audio recording or transcript\.
+The timestamp is calculated from the start of the customer interaction within the contact\.

 ## Show transcript summary<a name="contact-lens-contact-summarization"></a>